 One way to improve your skills as a mountain biker is to choose different lines on the trail, especially if it’s a trail you’ve ridden a lot.
 The obvious line is typically the ‘easiest’ line, so if you want to get better and more confident as a rider, it’s helpful look for different lines.
 Take a few minutes to scope out a new line and give it a try!

 For example, a great place to start is riding over rocks and obstacles instead of around them.
 The more you switch things up on the trail, the more adept of a rider you will become.

 10. Watch mountain bike videos

 If you’re like me, you learn by watching.
 That’s why I love watching mountain bike videos, especially of professional riders.
-Seeing a visual of how a skill or maneuver is done makes it easier to replicate on the the trail, with practice of course!
-Here are few of my favorite mountain bike video series:
+Seeing a visual of how a skill or maneuver is done makes it easier to replicate on the trail, with practice of course!
+Here are a few of my favorite mountain bike video series:

 - Friday Fails (for what not to do)

 - GMBN Skills Videos (great for learning almost any mountain bike skill)